 What is a Hydraulic Pump?

-At its core, a hydraulic pump is a mechanical device designed to generate the flow or pressure of a hydraulic fluid within a hydraulic system.
+A hydraulic pump is a mechanical device designed to generate the flow or pressure of a hydraulic fluid within a hydraulic system.
 It serves as the heart of the hydraulic system, converting mechanical energy into hydraulic energy to power cylinders, motors, and other hydraulic components.
 Hydraulic pumps are essential in applications where precise and powerful control of mechanical force is required, such as in construction equipment, manufacturing machinery, and automotive systems.

 Types of Hydraulic Pumps: